SCOPE OF THIS CHAPTER

 |Hospices||Regulated by the Care Quality Commission (CQC) under the Care Quality Commission (Registration) Requirements 2009||Hospices are regulated and inspected by the Care Quality Commission (CQC)|

 The key to providing safe care to children in their own homes is the same as to the provision of safe care elsewhere.
-It is essential that safe recruitment practices are followed and staff are properly trained and supervised and that the requirements of the Vetting and Barring Scheme are complied with.
-Contracted Home Care Agencies may be used when the individual carers have been checked and matched with the child.
+It is essential that safe recruitment practices are followed and staff are properly trained and supervised and that the requirements of the Disclosure and Barring Service are complied with where they apply to Regulated Activity (see DBS referrals guide: summary of regulated activity with children).

 Where the local authority provides a sitter or overnight carer in the child's own home, the child is not being provided with accommodation by the local authority and the authority is therefore providing the short break service under Section 17 Children Act 1989.